ANN LEWIS RCA

 I draw, I sketch and produce mixed-media collages but my absolute passion is for linocutting, and it has been since the mid 1990's.
 I enjoy the physical process of cutting and carving the lino with freshly honed tools and I find the variety of styles and marks I can achieve with such simple materials always challenging but endlessly surprising and satisfying.
 You can read more about me and my work here.

-NEWS SNIPPETS - August 2024
+NEWS SNIPPETS - November 2024

-Sales of the new edition "Ty John Pier, Nant Ffrancon" (completed in May), featuring John Piper's farmhouse in the Ogwen Valley, now possibly better recognised as the cottage in the TV series 'Mr Bates and the Post Office', have taken me by surprise and out of the edition of 10, I only have one left online in the Mountains section .
+Sales of the new edition "Ty John Piper, Nant Ffrancon" (completed in May), featuring John Piper's farmhouse in the Ogwen Valley, now possibly better recognised as the cottage in the TV series 'Mr Bates and the Post Office', have taken me by surprise and out of the edition of 10, I only have one left online in the Mountains section.
 People have bought for various reasons, people who love the Ogwen Valley, John Piper 'fans' and one to someone who used to live in the farmhouse when he was a student in Bangor University in the 1970's.
 It's always a bonus to be told what triggers a sale.

 You can follow progress of my current work and keep in touch on social media too